wilsonliaows/docs/formulas/other-formulas.md

 This formula allows you to lookup values from your Workato lookup tables via a key.
 It is case sensitive and data type sensitive.

 ### Example
-For example, let's use the following lookup table with name `Department Codes`:
+For example, let's use the following lookup table with name `Department Codes` with an ID of 6:

 ![Sample department codes lookup table](/assets/images/formula-docs/department-codes-lookup-table.png) *Sample department codes lookup table*